10110111/CalcMySky/doc/model_generation.md

 These entries are [dimensionful](#dimensionful-quantities).
 They define the physical constants used in the model.
 Earth-Sun distance can be from \f$0.5\,\mathrm{AU}\f$ to \f$10^{20}\,\mathrm{AU},\f$ Earth-Moon distance can be from \f$10^{-4}\,\mathrm{AU}\f$ to \f$10^{20}\,\mathrm{AU},\f$ and Earth radius can be from 100&nbsp;km to 10&nbsp;Gm.

+Earth-Moon distance is used only for precomputation of eclipsed double scattering.

 Note that these limits are rather arbitrary, and nothing too far (like orders of magnitude difference) from the real Earth-Sun-Moon system has ever been tested.

 ### `wavelengths`